 How to start growing your own fruit and vegetables

 Now you’re ready to get planting.
 Choose a selection of fruit and vegetables that you enjoy eating and plant as per the on-pack instructions - whether seeds or young plants.

-The soil conditioner will keep all plants fed for up to six weeks, but after that you’ll need to give them a top up with an All Purpose Plant Food.
+The compost will keep all plants fed for up to six weeks, but after that, you’ll need to give them a top-up with Fruit & Veg Plant Food.

-Don’t forget flowers!
-Marigolds planted in amongst vegetables will help ward off pests and attract beneficial insects, while nasturtiums will make your plants look attractive and you can eat the flowers in salads.
+Don’t forget the flowers!
+Marigolds planted in among vegetables will help ward off pests and attract beneficial insects, while nasturtiums will make your plants look attractive and you can eat the flowers in salads.